Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/database/dynamoDB/dynamoDB.md

 ### Primary Keys

-The unique identifier (Primary Key) of a row is refered to as a **Partition key** (because the data in a NoQL database is distributed over partitions).
+The unique identifier (Primary Key) of a row is refered to as a **Partition key** (because the data in a NoSQL database is distributed over partitions).

 Keys should be selected based on cardinality.